-Virginia has several statutes that directly relate to motorcyclists, including licensure, inspections, and use of public roads.
+Virginia has several laws and statutes that relate directly to motorcyclists, including licensure, inspections, and use of public roads.
 If you feel that your rights have been violated call us at 1-800-321-8968 and speak with one of our attorneys who practice in Virginia and are familiar with current Virginia motorcycle laws.

-1; § 33.2-109.
-Policy of the Commonwealth regarding use of highways by motorcycles; discrimination by political subdivisions prohibited.
+- Policy of the Commonwealth regarding use of highways by motorcycles; discrimination by political subdivisions prohibited (§ 33.2-109).

 In formulating transportation policy; promulgating regulations; allocating funds; and planning, designing, constructing, equipping, operating and maintaining transportation facilities, no action of the Commonwealth Transportation Board, the Commonwealth Transportation Commissioner, or the Virginia Department of Transportation shall in any way have the effect of discriminating against motorcycles, motorcycle operators, or motorcycle passengers.
 No regulation or action of the Board, Commissioner or Department shall have the effect of enacting a prohibition or imposing a requirement that applies only to motorcycles or motorcyclists, and the principal purpose of which is to restrict or inhibit access of motorcycles and motorcyclists to any highway, bridge, tunnel, or other transportation facility.